 • Reports from police officers detailing that the driver was texting

 • Cellular phone records

-To help you evaluate which evidence is available you, and then use it to present it to your case, contact the Sargent Law Firm.
+To help you evaluate which evidence is available you, and then use it to present it to your case, contact the texting and driving accident lawyers at Sargent Law Firm.

 Additionally, with an attorney available to help you, you will avoid many mistakes that could hurt your case.
 Trying to settle quickly for low payouts, many insurance companies will settle before the victim knows how bad their injuries truly are.
 Ryan Sargent, personal injury lawyer, can help you avoid this.